Shawn-Ng/basic-statistics/R-timeSeries.md

 Common types of trends

 - Linear: persistent growth or decay over time
     - removing trends in level by differencing
-    - diff series: remove linear trend
-    - `diff(ts_data, s)`: seasonal difference transformation
+        - `diff(ts_data, s)`: remove linear trend using seasonal difference transformation
         - remove periodic trends

 - Rapid growth/decay
     - linearize using `log()`

 - Variance: increasing variability over time
     - removing trend in variability using log transformation
         - log series: linearize linear trend
         - Only use for +ve linear trend
         - It slightly shrinks observations that are greater than one towards zero, while greatly shrinking very large observations.
 This property can stabilize variability when a series exhibits increasing variability over time

 - Periodic or seasonal patterns
     - `diff(ts_data, s)`: removing seasonal trends with seasonal differencing

 ```r
 # removing trend in variability using log transformation